oselvar/noflare/README.md

 - Idempotency
 - Pause/Resume of workflows (not implemented in wrangler/miniflare)

+Idempotency is verified by throwing an error the first time a step is run.
+This happens _after_ the step's `do` block, simulating a flaky step.

+This causes the step to run again - simulating flakiness in the step.

+There is one exception - if the step calls `WorkflowInstance.pause()`, then the error is not thrown.

 ## Workflows

 Cloudflare Workflows embody critical business logic that is important to test.